LongerVisionRobot/STM32F767ZI-Full-Stack/Part1_Introduction/02_Programming_for_STM32/02_hello_world.md

 # 2.2 FIRST STM32 Project - "Hello World"

 As any other programming languages, our first STM32 Project is also "Hello World", without hardware wiring.
-The code is of standard Arduino coding convention, namely, composed of a **setup()** function and a **loop()** function.
+The code follows standard STM32 coding convention, namely, composed of a **setup()** function and a **loop()** function.

 ## Sketch

 The code can be found at [Examples_Arduino - geek-workshop - studynotes - _001_HelloWorld - _001_HelloWorld.ino](https://github.com/LongerVisionRobot/Examples_Arduino/blob/master/geek-workshop/studynotes/_001_HelloWorld/_001_HelloWorld.ino).
 ```
 void setup() {